SChaiprasoet28/URL-manipulator-chrome-extension/README.md

 # URL Manipulator Chrome Extension

-A fun project for Chrome extension that allows users to manipulate and transform URLs according to customizable rules.
+A fun project for browser extension that allows users to manipulate and transform URLs according to customizable rules.
 Built with React, TypeScript, and modern web technologies.

+Inspired by the web developer day-to-day need for better URL management in web browsers.

 ## Features